 What do you need to keep in mind after liposuction?

-- Postoperative clinical check-ups are recommended on the 3rd postoperative day and after 1, 2, 6 weeks as well as after 6 and 12 months.
+- Postoperative medical checks usually begin on postoperative day 3.
+The next control appointments take place after 1, 2, 6 weeks and after 6 & 12 months.

 - Showering is possible immediately before the wound check from the 3rd postoperative day.

-- The sutures are drawn between the 10th and 14th postoperative day.
+- The stitches are removed between the 10th and 14th day after the operation.

-- Previously fitted compression garments should be worn continuously for 6 weeks.
+- Compression girdles that have been previously fitted to your body are to be worn continuously for 6 weeks.

-- Scar care (scar massage, sun protection, silicone overlay) from the 3rd postoperative week helps to create inconspicuous scars.
+- Scar care in the form of scar massages, sun protection and silicone padding from the 3rd postoperative week onwards support scar healing and help to achieve inconspicuous scars.

 - Consistent sun protection (sun protection factor 50+) for 6 months is recommended.